Women's rights: China

 Foot binding, a practice commonly inflicted on Chinese women between the 10th century and the early 20th century.
 The image shows an X-ray of two bound feet.

-Women throughout historical and ancient China were considered inferior and had subordinate legal status based on Confucian law.
-In Imperial China, the "Three Obediences" promoted daughters to obey their fathers, wives to obey their husbands, and widows to obey their sons.
-Women could not inherit businesses or wealth and men had to adopt a son for such financial purposes.
-Late imperial law also featured seven different types of divorces.
-A wife could be ousted if she failed to birth a son, committed adultery, disobeyed her parents-in-law, spoke excessively, stole, was given to bouts of jealousy, or suffered from an incurable or loathsome disease or disorder.
-But there were also limits for the husband – for example, he could not divorce if she observed her parents-in-law's mourning sites, if she had no family to return to, or if the husband's family used to be poor and since then had become richer.

 Confucian thinking relegated women in China to subordinate roles and foot binding left them homemakers.
 About 45% of Chinese women had bound feet in the 19th century.
 For the upper classes, it was almost 100%.
 In 1912, the Chinese government ordered the cessation of foot-binding.
 Foot-binding involved the alteration of the bone structure so that the feet were only about four inches long.
 The bound feet caused difficulty in movement, thus greatly limiting the activities of women.